2024/01/15 Cyclone Belal

 Cyclone Belal made landfall on La Reunion island on January 15th 2023.
 Alert levels up to purple were activated, meaning that during the approach of the storm, all the population was confined, including emergency services.
 The cyclone also hit Mauritius, where heavy morning rains surprised residents, causing chaos and damage.
 Although Cyclone Belal did not cause the feared catastrophe, its impacts were significant, according to Préfect Jérôme Filippini.
 The island stayed on alert as damages in many areas started to be assessed.
 Cyclone Belal featured a highly asymmetrical distribution of rain and wind, with the northern and eastern parts of La Reunion receiving the strongest winds, and northwestern and inner parts receiving the highest rainfall accumulations.

 One fatality was reported so far – in Saint-Gilles, on the west side of the island.
 As Cyclone Belal headed towards Mauritius, heavy morning rains caught the island's nearly 1.3 million residents resulting in chaos and damage.
 The capital, Port-Louis, experienced flooded streets and stranded vehicles.
-The alert level was raised to 3 out of 4, with torrential rains and gusts records exceeding 150 km/h in many areas, with up to 200 km/h on mountain Maïdo according to Météo-France.
+The alert level was raised to the highest level, with torrential rains and gusts records exceeding 150 km/h in many areas of la Reunion, with up to 200 km/h on mountain Maïdo according to Météo-France.
+In Mauritius the strongest gusts reported were in the 120-130 km/h range.
 In Reunion Islands, 150,000 households were left without electricity, and over 130,000 people lacked access to running water for several days.
 Numerous trees obstructed streets in the west, and secondary roads were flooded.
 Violent winds partially submerged a large fishing boat in the Saint-Gilles marina.
 The mayor of Sainte-Marie in northern Reunion requested a natural disaster declaration due to severe damages in the area.

 The Surface Pressure Anomalies fell up to 17 hPa over la Reunion close to landfall, while surface temperature Anomalies had an increase up +2°C. Precipitation Data indicate that the majority of the area experienced extreme precipitation, reaching up to 600 mm/day in La Reunion.
 Windspeed Data indicate that the cyclone generated sustained winds up to 200 km/h over the landfall surrounding area.
 These estimates are based on MSWX data .